 No-Shows are not in the spirit of Gracious Professionalism and are not permitted.
 Teams that cannot participate due to circumstances beyond the control of the team (e.g. school closings, severe weather, etc.) will not be considered no-shows if the Tournament Director is notified prior to the start of the Tournament.
 Consequences of no-shows include, but are not limited to the following:

 - Loss of eligibility to attend the Tournament

 Tournament Team Withdrawals

 Withdrawals are not in the spirit of Gracious Professionalism and are generally not permitted.
-The BC Affiliate Partner or delegate reserves the right to review and approve/deny withdrawal requests.
+The BC Program Delivery Partner or delegate reserves the right to review and approve/deny withdrawal requests.
 Withdrawal requests must be directed to the Tournament Director (contact information was included in your confirmation email) at least three (3) weeks prior to Tournament date.